damian-pastorini/reldens-skills/README.md

 - Skills could have "conditions" and "rewards" callbacks to run custom actions.
 For example, a "Craft Weapon" could be created, but the conditions for the weapon materials and the successfully created weapon item will not be considered as part of this module scope, for that these custom callbacks will be implemented on the skill class.

 - The possibility to create different skills types:

-    - Attack: This type will require a set of properties and have methods to calculate the damage caused to a target.
+    - Attack: This type will have an specific set of properties and methods to calculate the damage caused to a target.
+The skill will require the affected property to which the damage calculation will be applied.
+About the damage calculation (ok...
+I'll try to keep it as simple as possible) - the idea will be to have 6 main damage properties where you can find: attack and defense, aim and dodge, critical chance and multiplier.
+None of these will be required and the calculation will be using the opposite ones where the damage received will be less if the attack is lower than the defense, the attack could be avoided if dodge is higher than aim, and at the same time, I would include an option to specify if the aim/dodge will affect the damage or the critical chances as well.
+So this way we could specify all the skill owner and target properties related to each of the main properties to later be used in a proportional calculation using the skill hit damage.

     - Effect: This type implements "modifiers" to cause a direct effect on any target any properties.
 This will also accept a time duration in case you like to create a buff type skill to be automatically reverted after the timer ends.